mahajanshweta/health-tracking-app-sentiment/README.md

-# Sentiment towards health tracking
+# Evolution of the UK public’s response to COVID-19 app
-A case study of NHS covid-19 app
+A study of the sentiment and uptake towards the app and their relationship to epidemiological parameters